suguanYang/ylioo/md/reactjs/scheduler.md

 		layout();
 		painting();
 	}

+	sleep_until_a_task_appears();
 }

 ```

 the `microtasks` is the highest prioritied job in event-loop, if the scheduler using `microtasks`(like promise), it will block the main-thread since the schduler run the reconcile recursly.
 the settimeout and setinterval can't get the callback immediately even though the second parmater was set to be 0, so there would be a lot of waste betweent the rendering frames.
-the `is_time_to_rendering` was can not be established, thers is no standrad to make browser followed up, the browser decides the rendering time by itself, so the `requestAnimationFrame` would not be the option nethier.
+the `is_time_to_rendering` was can not be established, there is no standrad to let the browser followed up, the browser can decides the rendering time by itself(by the screen refresh hertz or someting else), so the `requestAnimationFrame` would not be the option nethier.

 The `setImmediate`, this function is used to break up long running operations and run a callback function immediately after the browser has completed other operations such as events and display updates. it is semantic suite for react scheduler, but it was only implemented in node and old IE.